Tinnitus habituation: How to tune out the ringing in your ears

 These negative emotions are snowballed into the reaction, and become are part of the reaction, leaving you with something much worse than a simple fight-or-flight stress response.

 Some people do habituate naturally and find their tinnitus bothers them less and less over time, but not everyone.
-For many sufferers, it just gets more and more difficult, and starts to affect every single aspect of their quality of life.
+For many sufferers, it just gets more and more difficult, and tinnitus rumination starts to affect every single aspect of their quality of life.
+If you have an accompanying balance disorder, the anxiety alone can be hard to manage.

 And as the anxiety, panic, and stress increase, the tinnitus often seems louder and spikes more frequently, which in turn makes sleep difficult, which affects focus and productivity, and so on.